cooperative-computing-lab/cctools/doc/man/md/vine_worker.md

 The **managerhost** and **port** arguments specify the hostname and port number of the manager application for vine_worker to connect.
+The manager may be given as separate **managerhost** and **port** arguments, or as a single **managerhost:port** argument; the two forms are equivalent.
+For IPv6 addresses, use the bracket form **[addr]:port**.
 Several managerhosts and ports may be specified, separated with a semicolon (;), with the worker connecting to any of the managers specified (When specifying multiple managers, remember to escape the ; from shell interpretation, for example, using quotes.)

 Alternatevely, the manager may be specified by name, using the **-M** option.